ETHOS SHOTOKAN KARATE CLUB

 Who attends Ethos?

 We have a very wide range of ages and abilities within the club – from 6 to 60, quite literally.
 It is certainly family friendly, indeed the many of our members train alongside their children which is great fun and great fitness for the parent and child alike.
 Some of our members started their karate with us, others have joined from other clubs.
 If you are joining from another club not affiliated to the JKA, your current belt will be recognised.
 Our training programme allows novices and blackbelts to train effectively at the same time within a strutcured, safe and respectful training environment.
+The best roulette and poker on our site win free money games.
+Go to and get big bonuses!

 Do I have to be fit already?